JetBrains/intellij-sdk-docs/topics/reference_guide/messaging_infrastructure.md

 That allows to notify subscribers registered in one message bus on messages sent to another message bus.

-*Example:*
+Example setup:

 ![Parent-child broadcast](parent_child_broadcast.svg)

-Here we have a simple hierarchy (*application bus* is a parent of *project bus*) with three subscribers for the same topic.
+The example setup presents a simple hierarchy (the *application bus* is a parent of the *project bus*) with three subscribers for the same topic.

-We get the following if *topic1* defines broadcast direction as *TO\_CHILDREN*:
+If *topic1* defines broadcast direction as `TO_CHILDREN`, we get the following:
-1. A message is sent to *topic1* via *application bus*;
+1. A message is sent to *topic1* via *application bus*.
-2. *handler1* is notified about the message;
+2. *handler1* is notified about the message.
-3. The message is delivered to the subscribers of the same topic within *project bus* (*handler2* and *handler3*);
+3. The message is delivered to the subscribers of the same topic within *project bus* (*handler2* and *handler3*).

-*Benefits*

-We don't need to bother with memory management of subscribers that are bound to child buses but interested in parent bus-level events.
+The main benefit of broadcasting is managing subscribers that are bound to child buses but interested in parent bus-level events.

-Consider the example above we may want to have project-specific functionality that reacts to the application-level events.
+In the example above, we may want to have project-specific functionality that reacts to the application-level events.
 All we need to do is to subscribe to the target topic within the *project bus*.
 No hard reference to the project-level subscriber will be stored at application-level then, i.e., we just avoided memory leak on project re-opening.

-*Options*

 Broadcast configuration is defined per-topic.
 The following options are available:

-* TO\_CHILDREN_ (default);
-* _NONE_;
-* _TO\_PARENT_;
+- `TO_CHILDREN` (default)
+- `TO_DIRECT_CHILDREN`
+- `NONE`
+- `TO_PARENT`

+See [`Topic.BroadcastDirection`](%gh-ic%/platform/extensions/src/com/intellij/util/messages/Topic.java) for detailed description of each option.

 ## Nested Messages

 _Nested message_ is a message sent (directly or indirectly) during another message processing.
-The IntelliJ Platform's Messaging infrastructure guarantees that all messages sent to particular topic will be delivered at the sending order.
+The IntelliJ Platform's messaging infrastructure guarantees that all messages sent to particular topic will be delivered at the sending order.

-*Example:*

-Suppose we have the following configuration:
+Consider the following configuration:

 ![Nested messages](nested_config.svg)

-Let's see what happens if someone sends a message to the target topic:
+When a message is sent to the target topic, the following happens:

-* _message1_ is sent;
+- _message1_ is sent
-* _handler1_ receives _message1_ and sends _message2_ to the same topic;
+- _handler1_ receives _message1_ and sends _message2_ to the same topic
-* _handler2_ receives _message1_;
+- _handler2_ receives _message1_
-* _handler2_ receives _message2_;
+- _handler2_ receives _message2_
-* _handler1_ receives _message2_;
+- _handler1_ receives _message2_

 ## Tips and Tricks

 ### Relief Listeners Management

 [//]: # (TODO: revert link to https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
-Messaging infrastructure is very light-weight, so, it's possible to reuse it at local sub-systems in order to relieve [Subscribers](https://w.wiki/5xaV) construction.
+Messaging infrastructure is very light-weight, so it's possible to reuse it at local sub-systems in order to relieve [Subscribers](https://w.wiki/5xaV) construction.
 Let's see what is necessary to do then:

-1. Define business interface to work with;
+1. Define business interface to work with.
-2. Create shared message bus and topic that uses the interface above (_shared_ here means that either _subject_ or _subscribers_ know about them);
+2. Create shared message bus and topic that uses the interface above (_shared_ here means that either _subject_ or _subscribers_ know about them).

-Let's compare that with a manual implementation:
+A manual implementation would require:

-1. Define listener interface (business interface);
+1. Define listener interface (business interface).
-2. Provide reference to the _subject_ to all interested listeners;
+2. Provide reference to the _subject_ to all interested listeners.
-3. Add listeners storage and listeners management methods (add/remove) to the _subject_;
+3. Add listeners storage and listeners management methods (add/remove) to the _subject_.
-4. Manually iterate all listeners and call target callback in all places where new event is fired;
+4. Manually iterate all listeners and call target callback in all places where new event is fired.

 ### Avoid Shared Data Modification from Subscribers